Prominent Dzongs in Bhutan | Druk Asia

 Ever since Daga Dzong was built in 1651, no major renovation has been carried out until 2012.

-Gasa Dzong is the administrative headquarter of Gasa district.
+Gasa Dzong is the administrative headquarters of Gasa district.
 The dzong was named after its protector Trashi Thongmon.
 Legend believes that Zhabdrung, who was greeted by a deity of Gasa when he made his way to Bhutan gave the name of the deity.

 Gasa Dzong is located at an elevation of about 2800m.
 Gasa Dzong was said to have been built by Zhabdrung Nawang Namgyal in 1640s above the cave meditated by a Tibetan saint Terkhungpa.
 The dzong was often called Gasa Dzong, Ga means ‘blacksmith’ and sa means ‘land’.
 It refers to Terkungpa who was skilled in blacksmithing.